MATLAB Simulator of Level-Index Arithmetic: Abstract

 \section{Abstract}

 Level-index arithmetic appeared in the 1980s.
-One of its principal purposes was to abolish the issues caused by underflows and overflows in floating point.
+One of its principal purposes is to abolish the issues caused by underflows and overflows in floating point.
 However, level-index arithmetic does not expand the set of numbers but spaces out the numbers of large magnitude even more than floating-point representations to move the infinities further away from zero: gaps between numbers on both ends of the range become very large.
-It is a trade-off which did not seem to convince the hardware manufacturers.
-We revisit it by presenting a custom precision simulator in MATLAB.
-This toolbox is useful for exploring performance of level-index arithmetic in research projects, such as using 8-bit and 16-bit level-index representations in machine learning algorithms where narrow bit-width is desired but overflow/underflow of equivalent width floating-point representations causes difficulties.
+We revisit level index by presenting a custom precision simulator in MATLAB.
+This toolbox is useful for exploring performance of level-index arithmetic in research projects, such as using 8-bit and 16-bit representations in machine learning algorithms where narrow bit-width is desired but overflow/underflow of floating-point representations causes difficulties.

 \IEEEdisplaynontitleabstractindextext